 There is no shortage of outdoor activities in Reno Tahoe.
 We offer a wide range of hiking and biking trails, beautiful paved biking paths and a variety of water actives from beaching it to tubing down the Truckee River.
-Please help keep Reno Tahoe pristine and keep responsible recreation in mind when getting outdoors and review the New Rules of the Trail.
+Please help keep Reno Tahoe pristine and keep responsible recreation in mind when getting outdoors.

 For picturesque views of both Lake Tahoe and Washoe Valley, hike to the summit of Mt Rose, or for a more urban hike check out Hunter’s Creek or the miles of hiking trails located above Rancho San Rafael Regional Park.

 In Reno Tahoe, you can kick it poolside with a cocktail at your favorite resort or cruise the Truckee River on your favorite flotation device.
-With Lake Tahoe less than an hour away, you can spend your day beachside in Lake Tahoe or paddleboarding its clear waters.
+With Lake Tahoe less than an hour away, you can spend your day chilling on a beach or paddleboarding its clear waters.

 Our Center provides Northern Nevada’s LGBTQ community with access to advocacy, support, educational programs, services and resources.
 Their volunteers are the backbone of Northern Nevada Pride and they host smaller events throughout the year for anyone to join.